Radio Emission from the First Quasars at $z \sim$ 6-15

-SKA and the ngVLA will extend detections of the first quasars to $z \sim$ 14 - 16 in the coming decade.
-Such detections would probe the properties of the first SMBHs at much earlier stages of growth and could discriminate between proposed formation pathways, such as steady growth via strong accretion flows or prompt formation during galaxy mergers \citep[e.g.,][]{may10}.
-Radio detections will also complement NIR QSO surveys by eliminating BH impostors, since strong radio emission would not be expected from active SF in early galaxies alone.
-The advent of SKA and the ngVLA will, together with \textit{JWST}, \textit{Euclid} and the \textit{RST}, will inaugurate the era of $z \lesssim$ 15 quasar astronomy in the coming decade.
+SKA and ngVLA will probe the properties of the first quasars at much earlier stages of evolution in the coming decade, discriminating between seeding mechanisms such as birth as DCBHs or prompt formation during galaxy mergers \citep[e.g.,][]{may10}.
+The ngVLA will be the better observatory for following up on quasar candidates previously discovered with other telescopes because it can detect them at up to $z \sim$ 16 with 100 hr pointing times while SKA will be limited to $z \sim$ 14.
+They will also complement NIR surveys by eliminating BH impostors, since strong radio emission would not be expected from active SF in early galaxies alone.
+SKA and the ngVLA will, together with \textit{JWST}, \textit{Euclid} and the \textit{RST}, will inaugurate the era of $z \sim$ 15 quasar astronomy in the coming decade.